eagle-head/timekeeper-countdown/docs/api-reference.md

 ## Performance Considerations

 - The timer uses high-precision timing with automatic adjustment for drift
-- Default update rate is 50ms for smooth UI updates
+- Default internal update rate is optimized for smooth UI updates
-- You can adjust `targetUpdateRate` in options for different performance needs
 - The timer automatically cleans up resources when destroyed
+- High-precision timing prevents drift and ensures accuracy

 ## Browser Compatibility